s-archer/xc-terraform-github-actions/README.md

 ## How to use this project:

-- 1. clone the repo
+- 1. Clone the repo
-- 2. update the `vars.auto-tfvars` file to suit your environment
+- 2. Update the `vars.auto-tfvars` file to suit your environment
     - `api_p12_file` should point to the F5 Distributed Cloud credential (.p12 certificate)
 - 3. Modify the `backend "azurerm"` configuration in `main.tf`
 - 4. In your GitHub repo, go to `Settings`>`Security`>`Secrets and variables`>`Actions` and create two `Repository Secrets`:
     - `AZURE_BACKEND_KEY` containing the key value to access the Azure Storage backend (the one defined in `main.tf`)
     - `VES_P12_PASSWORD` containing the passphrase for the F5 Distributed Cloud credential (.p12 certificate)
-- 5. start 'run'
+- 5. To initiate the pipeline:
     - make a code change: rename `lb_origin_waf.tf.DELETE` to `lb_origin_waf.tf`
     - `git add .`
     - `git commit -m "my message"`